Semiparametric Efficient Inference in Adaptive Experiments: Problem Setting and Fixed-Time Inference

 \paragraph{Adaptive Estimator:} We denote the causal parameter of interest, the ATE, as $\theta_0 = \mathbb{E}(Y(1) - Y(0))$, where the subscript $t$ is dropped to emphasize time invariance.
 In an experimental setting, the treatment probabilities are known and the Inverse-Probability Weighted (IPW) estimator produces an unbiased estimate of $\theta_0$.
 The Augmented IPW (AIPW) estimator extends the IPW estimator to include regression estimates, which can reduce the variance of the estimator, while maintaining unbiasedness \citep{robins1994aipw, chernozhukov2018ddml}.
 Recently, \cite{kato2021} extended the AIPW estimator to the setting of an adaptive experiment by defining the \emph{Adaptive} AIPW estimator (A2IPW).
-The key difference between the two estimators is the use of data-dependent propensity scores.
+The key difference between the two estimators is the use of data-dependent propensity scores $\pi_t$, which can be updated at each time point $t$ based on the accumulated data $\Omega_{t-1}$.
 The A2IPW estimator, given that $T$ subjects have been observed, is defined as $\hat{\theta}_T^{\mathrm{A2IPW}} = \frac{1}{T}\sum_{t=1}^T h_t$, where

+\cite{hadad2021adaptive} presented a more general form of an adaptive AIPW estimator.
+In their definition, the individual iterates are weighted by adaptive evaluation weights to guarantee asymptotic normality of the weighted average. $\hat{\theta}_T^{\mathrm{A2IPW}}$ can therefore be viewed as a special case in which the evaluation weights are set to be equal.

 \cite{hahn2011adaptive} showed that the policy that minimizes the semiparametric lower bound of the asymptotic variance for regular estimators of the ATE is $\pi^{\mathrm{AIPW}}$, defined as